japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 getSerializedMapOutputStatuses returns the serialized map statuses if found.

-If not, getSerializedMapOutputStatuses xref:scheduler:MapOutputTracker.adoc#serializeMapStatuses[serializes the local array of `MapStatuses`] (from <<checkCachedStatuses, checkCachedStatuses>>).
+If not, getSerializedMapOutputStatuses scheduler:MapOutputTracker.md#serializeMapStatuses[serializes the local array of `MapStatuses`] (from <<checkCachedStatuses, checkCachedStatuses>>).

 You should see the following INFO message in the logs: